 Direct CSP Model:

-- Partners need to invest in billing and provisioning systems along with the first level support.
+- Partners need to invest in billing and provisioning systems along with providing first-level support.

 - Here, MSPs with billing and support systems already in place along with white-labeled marketplace have an edge over others.
 They can simply use Microsoft APIs to integrate the products in the backend.

-- Direct providers have higher margins as compared to the indirect providers, though it takes considerable time to start earning ROIs.
+- Direct providers have higher margins as compared to the indirect providers, though it takes considerable time to start getting ROI.

 Indirect CSP Model: